-- The board must arrange a meeting of members (an annual general meeting or "AGM") in each calendar year. - 31 The gap between one AGM and the next must not be longer than 15 months. - Notwithstanding clause 30, an AGM does not need to be held during the calendar year in which the organisation is formed; but the first AGM must still be held within 15 months of the date on which the organisation is formed. - 33 The business of each AGM must include: - a report by the chair on the activities of the organisation; - 33.2 consideration of the annual accounts of the organisation; - the election/re-election of charity trustees, as referred to in clauses 74 to 79. - The board may arrange a special members' meeting at any time.
+- The board must arrange a meeting of members (an annual general meeting or "AGM") in each calendar year.
+Subsequent to any extreme circumstance whereby a physical meeting is not allowed or advisable, this will be undertaken by a virtual format. - The gap between one AGM and the next must not be longer than 15 months. - Notwithstanding clause 30, an AGM does not need to be held during the calendar year in which the organisation is formed; but the first AGM must still be held within 15 months of the date on which the organisation is formed. - 33 The business of each AGM must include: - 33.1 a report by the chair on the activities of the organisation; - 33.2 consideration of the annual accounts of the organisation; - the election/re-election of charity trustees, as referred to in clauses 73 to 79. - 34 The board may arrange a special members' meeting at any time.